Skip to main content

 Like all states, Vermont recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.

 The state adopted the Uniform Power of Attorney Act in 2023, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2023 may not reflect the current law's protections.

 Find Your County's Probate Court